How is a resin crown made?

-After that, technology has progressed and many other types of resins have been discovered which can easily be used for dental applications.
+After that, technology has progressed and many other types of resins have been discovered that can easily be used for dental applications.

-Another common option that is used is Polymethyl Methacrylate.
+Another common option that is used is polymethyl methacrylate.
 This particular variety of resin is prepared by blending chemical units known as monomers along with activating chemicals.
 This enables the monomers to link together and react in order to form long-chain polymers.

 It also protects the remaining part of the tooth from breakage and temperature changes.

 Another disadvantage is that a large part of the tooth structure is removed for placing this crown.
 Gingival inflammation is more common with this type of crown.

 Procedure for fitting a resin crown

-In the meantime, the permanent crown is manufactured in the laboratory.
-When the final resin crown is ready, again, the tooth is numbed and the new crown is fitted on it.
+- When the final resin crown is ready, the tooth is numbed again and the new crown is fitted.

 Personal care has to be taken when the temporary crown is placed on the tooth.
 The success of the treatment and the health of the gums all depend on this care.